victorvde/jpeg2png/README.md

 [2] ["Introductory Lectures on Convex Programming, Volume I: Basic course" (1998) by Yurii Nestorov](http://enpub.fulton.asu.edu/cseml/Fall2008_ConvOpt/book/Intro-nl.pdf)

-I believe this may be a draft of his 2004 book, but it's phenomonal nonetheless.
+I believe this may be a draft of his 2004 book, but it's phenomenal nonetheless.
 This is a solid foundation, well organized, with clear explanations and full proofs.
 Strongly recommended.